Mix Application Commands#

 Pattern_n

-Identifier of the recognized model (e.g. Pattern_1, Pattern_2, …).
-Corresponds to the number of the model requested with the mix_Locator_n command.
+Identifier of the recognised model (e.g. Pattern_1, Pattern_2, …).
+It corresponds to the model number requested with the command mix_Locator_n.

 x

-X coordinate of the part in the work area (in mm, in the robot reference system)
+X coordinate of the part in the working area (in mm, in the robot reference system)

 y

-Y coordinate of the part in the work area (in mm, in the robot reference system)
+Y coordinate of the part in the working area (in mm, in the robot reference system)

 r